Asperamanca/monadic_operations_cpp23/README.md

 - [Functional C++ - Gašper Ažman - C++Now 2024](https://www.youtube.com/watch?v=bHxvfwTnJhg)
      * Presents a library that brings the usage of monads in C++ to new levels.
 Type-checked multi-dispatch with compile-time errors.
 Monads of monads.
 Goes far beyond my talk, both in depth and speed
 - [Monads in Modern C++ - Georgi Koyrushki & Alistair Fisher](https://www.youtube.com/watch?v=cE_YaFMhTK8)
-     * This talk was the inspiration to give my own take on this topic and develop a talk
+     * The inspiration for my own talk.
+Covers similar ground, but explains things a bit differently.
+Which one is better?
+Your call!
 - [Effective Ranges: A Tutorial for Using C++2x Ranges - Jeff Garland](https://www.youtube.com/watch?v=QoaVRQvA6hI)
      * So far my best primer if you want to use std::ranges
 - [C++23: An Overview of Almost All New and Updated Features - Marc Gregoire](https://www.youtube.com/watch?v=Cttb8vMuq-Y)